Thunderstorm prompts weather warnings, watches to be issued for parts of GTA

 “Conditions along watercourses may change rapidly due to heavy downpours in a short amount of time.
 The combination of slippery and unstable banks, and rising water levels could create hazardous conditions near rivers or other water bodies.”

-For the rest of the day, it will be mainly cloudy in Toronto with a 60 per cent chance of showers.
+For the rest of the evening, it will be mainly cloudy in Toronto with a 30 per cent chance of showers.
 Environment Canada said there is a risk of a thunderstorm in the evening and after midnight.

-Cloudy conditions continue on Friday with a high of 23 C. For the weekend, it will be sunny in the city with a high of 24 C on Saturday and 28 C on Sunday.
+Cloudy conditions continue on Friday with a high of 23 C and a risk of a thunderstorm in the afternoon.
+For the weekend, it will be sunny in the city with a high of 24 C on Saturday and 28 C on Sunday.